MaastrichtU-IDS/workshop-ci/_episodes/02-setup-git-repo.md

 > *   Click **Invite teams or people**.
 > *   Add the MaastrichtU-IDS/developers team and provide them with *Write* access.
 > *   Add the MaastrichtU-IDS/admins team and provide them with *Admin* access.
 {: .challenge}

+## Adding a license

+Adding a license is always important as no one is allowed to legally use your code if no license is included.
+It is therefore customary to add a *LICENSE* or *LICENSE.txt* file to the root of your repository.
+There are many different existing licenses that can be reused.
+Unless you are a lawyer, you should never write your own license.
+Check [https://choosealicense.com](https://choosealicense.com/) to see which license fits your project best.
+Ofcourse this decision should be made together with all collaborators if the project spans multiple institutions.
+As a default at IDS we advise using the MIT license, which allows anyone to use the code in any way they see fit (even selling it or making their version closed source) but also makes clear you are not responsible for any damages that may be incurred by using the code.

+> ## Configure repository permissions
+> *   Choose a license at [https://choosealicense.com](https://choosealicense.com/)
+> *   Add the license to your repository root as *LICENSE* {: .challenge}

 ## Using SSH